Duchy of Cornwall: History

 The duchy was established on 17 March 1337 by the Royal Great Charter out of the former Earldom of Cornwall by Edward III for his son, Edward, Prince of Wales, the "Black Prince", who became the first Duke of Cornwall.

 The charter established that the Duke of Cornwall is to be the eldest surviving son of the monarch and the heir to the throne.
 Additional charters were issued later by Edward III.
 The duchy consisted of the title and honour, and the land holdings that supported it financially.
 The charter afforded the duke certain rights and responsibilities in the county, including the right to appoint the county's sheriff and to the profits from the county courts, the stannaries and the ports.
 The duchy estate, which was based on the holdings of the previous earls, did not comprise the whole of the county, and much of it lay outside Cornwall.
 The extent of the estate has varied as various holdings have been sold and others acquired over the years, both within Cornwall and in other counties.

 Under the charter, the manors of the earldom passed to the duchy.
 The original 17 manors, all in Cornwall, are known as the antiqua maneria.
 Those outside Cornwall given to the duchy at its creation are known as the forinseca maneria (foreign manors), with estates incorporated later becoming known as the annexata maneria.

 The first duke ordered a survey called "The Caption of Seisin of the Duchy of Cornwall" in May 1337 to determine the extent of duchy holdings of Cornish land including manors, castles and knights' fees, profits from the stannary courts and shrievalty of Cornwall, and other revenues.

 A subsequent charter of Henry IV to Prince Henry stated:

 We have made and created Henry our most dear first-begotten Son, Prince of Wales, Duke of Cornwall and Earl of Chester, and have given and granted, and by our Charter have confirmed to him the said Principality, Duchy, and Earldom, that he may preside there, and by presiding, may direct and defend the said parts.
 We have invested him with the said Principality, Duchy, and Earldom, per sertum in capite et annulum in digito aureum ac virgam auream juxta morem.

 With the death of Prince Arthur in 1502, the Prince's Council became defunct.
 From 1547 to 1603, there was no male royal heir to hold the title of duke, and the duchy reverted to the Crown, in effect becoming a department of the Exchequer.
 The council was revived in 1611 to deal with a food crisis.

-The duchy in the Interregnum, 1649–1660
+In the Interregnum, 1649–1660

-On the death of King Charles I, the Crown lands came under the control of Parliament; this lasted until the restoration of King Charles II in 1660.
+On the execution of Charles I, the Crown lands came under the control of Parliament; this lasted until the restoration of Charles II in 1660.